experimentarium/times/docs/part-3/03-switches.md

 Here, the value of FIXBOH (2050) specifies the year, up to which the model solution will be fixed to the previous solution, and the value of LPOINT (run_name) specifies the name of the previous run, from which the previous solution is to be retrieved.
 Consequently, either a full GDX file or a GAMS "point file" (see section 3.8) from the previous run should be available.
 If no such GDX file is found, a compiler error is issued.
 The Milestone years of the previous run must match those in the current run.

-As a generalization to the basic scheme described above, the user can also request fixing to the previous solution different amounts of first years accor­ding to region.
+As a generalization to the basic scheme described above, the user can also request fixing to the previous solution different amounts of first years according to region.
 The region-specific years up to which the model solution will be fixed can be specified by using the TIMES REG_FIXT(reg) parameter.
 The FIXBOH control variable is in this case treated as a default value for REG_FIXT.

 :::{admonition} Example